ekohilas/articulate/README.md

   normal.

 ## Instructions
-1. run a http server such as `python3 -m http.server 8000`
+1. Goto https://github.com/ekohilas/articulate or run a http server such as `python3 -m http.server 8000`
+2. Press the `start` button.
-2. enter number of teams and team names
+3. Enter number of teams and team names.
-3. Press start to start the round.
+4. Press ready button to begin the round.
-4. Your currently held card is stored in "holding" of the map.
+5. Your currently held card is stored in "holding" of the map.
+    a.
+Press Win to score it and gain a new card.
     b.
-Press Win to score it and gain a new card.
+Press Discard to remove it and gain a new card.
     c.
-Press Discard to remove it and gain a new card.
-    a.
 Press Defer to store it and gain a new card.
 Pressing defer again will cycle to the next card in your hand.
-5. Repeat 4 until timer runs out, then press Start again to start the new round.
+6. Repeat 4 until timer runs out, then press ready again to begin the new round.

 ## TODO
 * Cleanup frontend javascript code.